 The 71 index, Clarence Johnson, took as an indication that his scout model is the next step after the Valkyrie project.
 This is how Lockheed SR -71 ("Blackbird") appeared.

-In fact, the SR-71 was a prototype of two other aircraft of the Johnson design - A-12 and YF-12, which at the same time combined the functions of an interceptor and a scout.
-It was YF-12 that became the model from which Johnson eventually began to make a start.
-Compared to YF-12, it increased the size of the SR-71: its length was 32,7 meters instead of 32 m, and height 5,64 m instead of 5,56.
-In the entire history of world military and civil aviation, the SR -71 is one of the longest aircraft.
-It is rare to find a model whose length reaches at least 30 meters.
-But despite this, thanks to a record speed and one of the largest ceiling heights - 25,9 km, SR-71 joined the ranks of unobtrusive first-generation airplanes - the Stealth.
+In fact, the SR-71 was the prototype of two other aircraft of Johnson's design - the A-12 and YF-12, which simultaneously combined the functions of an interceptor and a reconnaissance aircraft.
+It was YF -12 that became the model that Johnson eventually began to build on.
+Compared to YF-12, he increased the dimensions of the SR-71: its length was 32,7 meters instead of 32 m, and its height was 5,64 m instead of 5,56.
+In the entire history of the world military and civilian aviation The SR -71 is one of the longest aircraft.
+It is rare to find a model whose length reached at least 30 meters.
+But, despite this, thanks to the record speed and one of the largest ceiling ceilings - 25,9 km, SR-71 joined the ranks of stealth aircraft of the first generation - "Stealth".

 Johnson increased the maximum take-off mass, instead of 57,6 tons, like the YF-12, SR-71 began to weigh on the take-off 78 tons.
 The phrase “they wanted the best, but it turned out as always.”
 It was not easy to lift such a mass into the air, so Johnson decided to use the in-flight refueling system with the help of a specially converted KC-135 Q tanker aircraft.
 The scout was lifted into the air with a minimal amount of fuel, which made it much easier.
 Refueling was carried out at an altitude of 7,5 km.
 Only after that SR -71 could be sent on a mission.
 Without refueling, he could hold out in the air, as well as the previous 1,5 models of the hour, however, during this time he overcame 5230 km - 1200 km more than A-12 and YF-12.
 One flight with refueling cost the US Air Force 8 million dollars, which soon forced the military command, following the example of the CIA with A-12, to scream about the cost of flying SR-71.